redpesk-core/sec-lsm-manager/QA/SEC-LSM-MGR.RKA.md

 .RISK SEC-LSM-MGR.RKA-K-CHA-CON
 A configuration file of the SEC-LSM-MGR is changed.

-**Effect**: An application could modify SEC-LSM-MGR policy or behaviour.
+**Effect**: An application could modify SEC-LSM-MGR policy or behavior.

 **Mitigation**:

-- All configuration files must be protected by DAC and MAC to ensure that only authorized process can modify it.
+- All configuration files must be protected by DAC and MAC to ensure that only authorized processes can modify it.

 ## Unauthorized client

-.RISK SEC-LSM-MGR.RKA-K-UNA-CLI
-A not authorized client spoofs an authorized one and use SEC-LSM-MGR.
-Example: the unix tool netcat can be easyly used to interact with SEC-LSM-MANAGER using the text protocol.
+.RISK SEC-LSM-MGR.RKA-K-UNA-CLI An unauthorized client spoofs an authorized one and uses SEC-LSM-MGR.
+Example: the unix tool netcat can easily be used to interact with SEC-LSM-MANAGER using the text protocol.

 **Effect**: Features of SEC-LSM-MGR are exploited to alter security policy of the system.